frnsimoes/frnsimoes.github.io/content/ready/print-strace.md

 A few months back I encountered an interesting behavior while debugging a legacy Flask API running on Docker: since I had no time to setup a proper debugger, I began to add print statements to the backend code (don't judge me, I bet you are lazy too).
 The problem was: the print output was inconsistent: I tried to reload the React frontend once, and nothing appeared.
 Then I reload again.
 Nothing.
 A few more times, and suddenly the text was output in a single block.

 What happened?
-Let's find out how `print` works, and what's line and block buffering.
+Let's find out how `print` and buffering works.

 **how print() works**